MicrosoftDocs/Hololens/hololens/hololens-insider.md

 ### Office web app

 The Office web app has been added to the "All apps" list in the Start menu.
 This web app can also be pinned to Start or uninstalled.
 Because this is a web app, its functionality matches exactly what you'd experience by visiting https://www.office.com.
 Office web app functionality is only available when your HoloLens 2 has an active internet connection.

+**Known issue**
+- Resetting your device will remove the Office web app

 ### Swipe to type